barbell-math/smoothbrain-bs/README.md

     // `gomarkdocReadme` target, and run a diff to make sure that the committed
     // readme is up to date.
     CheckReadmeGomarkdoc bool
+    // When supplied, the given target will be expected to format the code.
+A
-    // When true a stage will run go fmt and then run a diff to make sure that
+    // diff will then be run to make sure that the commited code is properly
-    // the commited code is properly formated.
+    // formated.
-    CheckFmt bool
+    FmtTarget string
-    // When true a stage will run all unit tests in the repo to make sure that
+    // When supplied, the given target will be expected to test the code to make
-    // the commited code passes all unit tests.
+    // sure the commited code passes all unit tests.
-    CheckUnitTests bool
+    TestTarget string
+    // When supplied, the given target will be expected to generate the code
-    // When true a stage will run go generate and make sure that the generated
+    // required for the project.
+A diff will then be run to make sure that the
-    // code matches what is commited to the repo.
+    // commited code is properly formated.
-    CheckGeneratedCode bool
+    GenerateTarget string
     // Any stages that should be run prior to all other mergegate stages as
     // defined by the other flags in this struct.
 Useful for installing
     // dependencies that the other stages might rely upon.